Ex-pastor depicted in Texas football movie accused of assaulting pregnant girlfriend

 Chad Mitchell, a co-author of the book “Brother’s Keeper” that inspired the film released this month, is accused of beating up his pregnant girlfriend after she “posted screenshots of their text messages,” the Abilene Reporter News reported.

 A resident of Abilene, he is charged with assault of a pregnant person, a third-degree felony, according to court documents.
-His full name is Jeffery Chad Mitchell.
+His full name is Jeffrey Chad Mitchell.

 Mitchell’s girlfriend, who was over seven-months pregnant, said he spit on her, slammed a door on her elbow, dragged her by the hair and held her on a chair as he hit her, according to court documents obtained by KTXS.